-On July 12, 2018, the U.S. Food & Drug Administration (FDA) issued a brief stating that they are investigating case reports of a type of canine heart disease known as dilated cardiomyopathy, or DCM, in dogs not genetically predisposed to the disease.
-The brief cited a theory that some of these DCM cases may be linked to certain types of diets, and that further research was being undertaken to determine if that theory had merit.
+The U.S. Food & Drug Administration (FDA) provided an update on November 3, 2020, regarding an investigation into case reports of a type of canine heart disease known as dilated cardiomyopathy (DCM) in dogs not genetically predisposed to the disease.
+The agency earlier stated that it was exploring the potential factors impacting the development of DCM, including diet.
 Research to better understand DCM and its causes in dogs is underway.
-The agency released subsequent updates throughout 2019.

 Members of the Pet Food Institute (PFI) are committed to the production of safe, nutritionally balanced pet food.
 PFI is working in close collaboration with internal experts, including company scientists, veterinarians and nutritionists, to advance the understanding of this issue and support a collaborative approach with FDA.